OCA/sale-workflow/sales_team_security/readme/DESCRIPTION.md

 - Quotations/Sales Orders (implemented in sales_team_security_sale)
 - Leads/Opportunities (implemented in sales_team_security_crm)

-It also handles the propagation of the sales team from commercial partners to the contacts, which standard doesn't do.

 It also handles the sync (auto-creation and remove) of followers in company partners and childs of them according to salesmans.
 Any example about it: - Partner company \> Salesman: Admin - Partner company,